MaryIsbell/Editing/natturnerdocumentingsouth.md

 around and discovering it, despatched her also.
 A general destruction of property and search for money and ammunition, always succeeded the murders.
-By this time my company amounted to fifteen, and nine men mounted, who started for Mrs. Whitehead\'s, (the other six were to go through a by way to Mr. Bryant\'s and rejoin us at Mrs. Whitehead\'s,) as we approached the house we discovered Mr. Richard Whitehead standing in the cotton patch, near the lane fence; we called him over into the lane, and Will, the executioner, was near at hand, with his fatal axe,
+By this time my company amounted to fifteen, and nine men mounted, who started for Mrs. Whitehead's, (the other six were to go through a by way to Mr. Bryant's and rejoin us at Mrs. Whitehead's,) as we approached the house we discovered Mr. Richard Whitehead standing in the cotton patch, near the lane fence; we called him over into the lane, and Will, the executioner, was near at hand, with his fatal axe,